Clinician Resources

 Featured opportunities

-Looking to improve your clinical skills and knowledge and earn CME in the process?
-OHSU Continuing Professional Development handles registration for the following events.
-Click on the links below to view detailed course information, brochures, and registration forms (as available).
-Schedules are subject to change.
+OHSU Continuing Professional Development handles the planning and administration of the following CME activities.
+Click on the links below to view detailed course information, brochures, and registration forms.

 Patient Care & Clinical Skills training